ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/deploy/README.md

   manually.
 Completed observations persist.
 The next startup marks interrupted runs; never overwrite them to conceal failures.
-- **Backup:** stop the timer, wait for or stop the service, verify no manual process uses the same state, then snapshot the whole state directory including SQLite, WAL/SHM files if present, and reports.
-Use encrypted approved storage.
-  Test restoration to a separate directory before relying on backups.
+- **Backup:** stop the timer, wait for or stop the service, verify no manual process uses the same state, then back up SQLite through `sqlite3.Connection.backup` and copy the dated reports and `latest.json` while writers remain stopped.
+This captures committed WAL content into a consistent database; do not copy the main database alone while a WAL may contain newer observations.
+Retain the reviewed configuration and immutable image reference through the approved host backup process, keeping credentials in the secret manager.
+Use encrypted approved storage and a checksum manifest.
+Test a restore into a separate directory before relying on backups.
 - **Retention:** agree a retention period for generated reports, SQLite evidence history and logs.
 The program does not silently purge history.
 Review growth and storage capacity; archive deliberately.
 Removing old dated report folders